Charlie-Huang/Tensorflow_Object_Tracking_Video/README.md

   Leave them as set, if you want to only try a run, otherwise you can change them to test on your own data.

-  Now you have to download the weights for YOLO(from here: https://drive.google.com/file/d/0B2JbaJSrWLpza08yS2FSUnV2dlE/view?usp=sharing ) and put them into /YOLO_DET_Alg/weights/.
+  Now you have to download the [weights](https://drive.google.com/file/d/0B2JbaJSrWLpza08yS2FSUnV2dlE/view?usp=sharing ) for YOLO and put them into /YOLO_DET_Alg/weights/.

-  For YOLO knowledge here: http://pjreddie.com/darknet/yolo/ you can find Original code(C implementation) & paper.
+  For YOLO knowledge [here](http://pjreddie.com/darknet/yolo/) you can find Original code(C implementation) & paper.

 ### ii.Usage
   After Set the Parameters, we can proceed and run the script: